Ministry of Finance (Spain): A single tax

-Wars
+Finances of the Indies

+Three decades later, in 1787, new changes arrived.
+On the one hand, The Count of Floridablanca attempted to centralize the government apparatus by creating the Supreme State Board (Junta Suprema de Estado, similar to a council of ministers), which would later lead to his downfall after this body generated numerous detractors, such as the Count of Aranda, a staunch defender of the Polysynodial System.
+During this period, the practice arose of submitting the reports and draft decrees of the Secretary of the Treasury, first to the Junta and, after its dissolution, to the Council of State.

+At the same time, the ministries were reformed again, dividing the Secretariat of the Indies in two and creating by Royal Decree of 8 July 1787 a Secretariat of State and of the Office of Grace and Justice of the Indies and a Secretariat of State and of the Office of War, Finance, Trade and Navigation of the Indies.
+Despite the intention, this reform failed to solve the problems it sought to address.
+This, coupled with the economic crisis that developed during the reign of Charles IV, exacerbated by the political instability in Europe following the French Revolution, led to the approval of Royal Decree of 25 April 1790, reinstating the traditional division into five Secretariats of State and the Dispatch (State, War, Navy, Finance, and Grace and Justice), each of which was assigned the matters pertaining to the Indies.
+Imperial tax matters were reincorporated into the peninsular Secretariat and from that moment until 1836, except for specific periods, there were two tax areas within the same Department: Spain and the Indies.

+Nineteenth century

-In 1793 began a continuous period of wars that did not end until 1845 and the main resource that sustained them was the public debt that did not stop growing and that had, among other consequences, the creation of the Bank of Spain, the establishment of a confiscation policy and the creation of a budgetary system to control the deficit.
+In 1793 began a continuous period of wars that did not end until 1845 and the main resource that sustained them was the public debt that did not stop growing and that had, among other consequences, the creation of the Bank of Spain, the implementation of everal confiscation policies and the creation of a budgetary system to control the deficit.
 In 1795 the Superintendency of the Treasury was suppressed assuming its responsibilities the ministry.
-Between the Peninsular War (1808-1814), it existed two treasury ministries, one belonging to the Napoleonic government and other to the Spanish one.
+Between the Peninsular War (1808-1814), it existed two treasury ministries, one belonging to the Napoleonic government of Joseph Bonaparte and other to the Spanish one.

 For a better organization, in 1824, during the reign of Ferdinand VII, it was created the Directorate-General for the Treasury—that still exists today—as a redistributive body of public funds and in 1834 the current Undersecretariat of Finance was created with multiple bodies depending on it.
 This last reform was important because it was the moment when the Councils were suppressed and the Courts of Justice was created.
-In 1836, the administration continued growing and the Directorate-General for Confiscated Properties was created —direct predecessor of the current Directorate-General for the State Heritage— and the Treasury Offices for the Indies are suppressed.
+In 1836, the administration continued growing and the Directorate-General for Confiscated Properties was created—direct predecessor of the current Directorate-General for State Assets—and the Treasury Offices for the Indies are suppressed.